 On-demand backup and restore operations are supported for the InnoDB and MyISAM storage engines.
 We use a hot copy (in the case of InnoDB) of all databases on your instance, with the resulting files stored in Cloud Files.

 Pre-configured Cloud Monitoring health checks include load average, CPU, memory, disk storage, network, and multiple metrics for MySQL.
 You can configure additional alarms and receive email notifications for supported metrics using the Cloud Control Panel, the Cloud Monitoring API, or the Cloud Monitoring command-line tool.

 Cloud Database instances come pre-configured for peak performance.
 You can also customize the default configuration settings and make persistent changes for your specific workload using the Cloud Control Panel.

-As your workloads change, scale RAM up or down (from 512MB to up to 64GB) and scale storage up (as high as 300GB, with larger volumes available upon request) with zero downtime.
+As your workloads change, scale RAM up or down (from 512MB to up to 64GB) with minimal downtime, and scale storage up (as high as 300GB, with larger volumes available upon request) with zero downtime.

 Add read replicas to your Database Instance and scale your database workload.
 By balancing read requests among multiple Cloud Database instances, you can dramatically increase database read throughput and improve application performance.

 By default, all Cloud Databases instances are protected from public internet traffic and directly accessible only on our internal ServiceNet network within the same regional data center.
 For further control, specify a host parameter when creating or modifying a user to restrict access from designated hosts only.